For Active Tots

 All Sports Museum of Southern New Jersey in Bridgeton offers a collection of memorabilia from baseball, football, hockey and boxing pros hailing from the region.
 Think: Willie Mays' 1960 Rawlings Gold Glove Award, Mike Trout's (May 14, 2014) Triple Game Used Third Base and more.

 If you'd like to sneak a little education into your sports-themed outing, the Yogi Berra Museum & Learning Center in Little Falls is for you.
 It features exhibitions that explore history, culture, science and society within the context of sports.
-Don't worry, active kids can also test their pitching speed and accuracy with PITCH!
+Don't worry, active kids can also test their throwing speed and accuracy with PITCH!

 For STEAM Whizzes